Topological signature of the quantum nature of gravity from the Pancharatnam phase in dual Stern-Gerlach interferometers: Dual Stern-Gerlach interferometers

-{\it Dual Stern-Gerlach interferometers:} Sketch of the dual Stern-Gerlach interferometers proposed in Ref. \,\cite{bose} is shown in Fig.\,\ref{sketch}.
-Two spin-one-half nanoparticles of identical masses, $m$, are released from a trap at $t=0$; then, they are placed in superpositions of equal amplitude by an RF pulse of duration $\Delta t_{RF}$ (gray area), which is small compared to the interferometer time $T$ and will thus be neglected in the calculation of the phase accumulated during evolution.
-During $T$, the two superpositions evolve under their mutual gravitational fields.
-If gravity is quantum, as shown in Fig.\,\ref{sketch}A, each amplitude in the superposition of a first interferometer is a source of a gravitational field.
+Sketch of the dual SGIs proposed in Ref. \,\cite{bose} are shown in Fig.\,\ref{fig:sketch}.
+Two spin-one-half nanoparticles of identical masses, $m$, are released from traps spatially separated by a distance $d$ at $t=0$; and then placed in superpositions of equal amplitude by an RF pulse of duration $\Delta t_{RF}$ (gray area), which is small compared to the interferometer time $T$ and will thus be neglected in the calculation of the phase accumulated during evolution.
+During $T$, the two superpositions evolve under mutual gravitational fields.
+If gravity is quantum, as shown in Fig.\,\ref{fig:sketch}A, each amplitude in the superposition of a first interferometer is a source of gravitational field.
 Hence, each branch of the second interferometer is influenced by the sources' fields at different locations.
-This leads to entanglement between the two interferometers \cite{bose,marshman}.
-However, if I assume that gravity is semiclassical, each superposition creates an effective semiclassical field under which the other field evolves.
-In the illustration in Fig.\,\ref{sketch}B the left superposition sees only a field generated by the average mass of the two branches of the right superposition (green oval), and vice versa.
-The latter situation is similar to the usual studies of a spin-one-half SG interferometer in a magnetic field \cite{GeoPhaseJump}.
+This leads to an entanglement between the two interferometers \cite{bose,marshman}.
+However, if gravity is assumed to be semiclassical, each superposition creates an effective semiclassical field under which the other field evolves.
+In the illustration in Fig.\,\ref{fig:sketch}B the left superposition is only subjected to a field generated by the average mass of the two branches of the right superposition (green oval), and vice versa.
+The latter situation is similar to that of the usual studies of a spin-one-half SGI in a magnetic field \cite{GeoPhaseJump}.